-Planned Parenthood offers the HPV vaccine to females and males ages 19 - 26.
+Planned Parenthood offers the HPV vaccine to females and males ages 9 - 26.
+Call 1-800-230 -PLAN to schedule your appointment.
 The vaccine is not routinely given to individuals older than 26.
 No matter how old you are, you should talk with a health care provider to learn if the HPV vaccine could benefit you or your child.

 Studies show that the HPV vaccine is safe.
 The most common side effects are soreness, redness, swelling or itching around the area where the shot is given.
 Some may experience a mild fever.
 These symptoms do not last long and pass on their own.

 HPV at a Glance